Visualize your goals

 - After getting in a comfortable position and focusing on his breathing, Tony practices gratitude for everything that is good in his life.
 If you’re just starting out, pick three things to focus on, and spend a minute thinking about that memory or goal, and how it has helped guide you toward this exact moment in your life.

 - Once Tony has practiced gratitude, he pictures a colored light coming down and filling his body.
-This light heals his thoughts, feelings and body as well as any problems he’s been experiencing.
-You can use whatever vision resonates most with you in this part of the practice.
-While Tony pictures a healing light, others have used the vision of a protective spirit enveloping them in an embrace or a protective circle of energy surrounding them.
+He pictures this light healing his thoughts, feelings and body, as well as any problems he’s been experiencing.
+You don’t need to utilize healing light, by the way; choose whatever type of vision resonates most with you in this part of the practice.
+Some have envisioned themselves in the embrace of a protective spirit or generated a circle of protective energy around themselves.
+The important thing is to select the vision that feels right for you.
 After you’ve allowed the healing, send the energy you’ve just received back to heal and strengthen those you love and care about.

-- From this place, you can now use goal visualization to picture the outcomes and goals you most want to achieve.
+- After you’ve mastered how to visualize your goals and dreams, use this morning priming time to picture the goals you want to achieve and the changes you want to make in your life.
 These can be short-term goals you want to accomplish that day or longer-term goals that you are working toward.
 Visualize these goals as already being accomplished, and celebrate your victory.
-Feel how fulfilled you are now that you’ve attained your goals and how it will positively affect others.
+Attaining your goals will help you feel fulfilled, which will let you make a positive impact on the lives of others.

 When learning how to visualize your goals and dreams, it’s vital that you picture them already being accomplished.
-This is the difference between hoping for something to happen and using goal visualization to actually manifest it.
+You’ve purchased the new car, finished the novel or earned a promotion at work.
+These things are done instead of in progress.
+Viewing a completed accomplishment is the difference between hoping for something to happen and using goal visualization to actually manifest it.